 While chewing gum once in awhile is certainly not a cause for concern, chewing gum every single day as a habit definitely can be detrimental to health.
 As I covered in detail in a previous post The Sticky Truth about Chewing Gum, habitual gum chewing wastes valuable digestive enzymes and can contribute over time to TMJ and other jaw problems among other issues.

 Even xylitol gum should be avoided on a regular basis as xylitol is produced by the heavily industrial process called sugar hydrogenation, the long term health effects of which are unknown.
-Xylitol also contributes to gut imbalance/yeast problems, exacerbates acid reflux, and can trigger seizures in susceptible individuals.
+Xylitol also contributes to gut imbalance/candida problems, exacerbates acid reflux, and can trigger seizures in susceptible individuals.

 So what to chew?

 Have you tried chewing honeycomb before?
 If not, check out the honeycomb we like to chew as I describe the benefits you get from enjoying this age old practice.
+Chewing a piece of honeycomb is not only healthy, but it is good for you too because the chewing doesn’t last too long, it adds enzymes to the digestion rather than removing them and is safe for those with amalgams.

 Sarah, The Healthy Home Economist